JCabr/xp.rb/README.md

 also work for any object.

 xprint will:
-- Show basic kinds of data (numbers, strings, symbols, booleans, nil) pretty much as-is.
+- Show basic kinds of data (numbers, strings, symbols, regexps, booleans, nil) pretty much as-is.
     - Also supports commonly used data objects like:
         - Proc, Date, Time, DateTime, BigDecimal, and Rational.